Pishacha

-Mythology
+Legend

-The Mahabharata states that the original pischaca was the creation of Brahma.
+The Mahabharata states that the original pishachas was the creation of Brahma.
 The epic offers various interpretations of the being, including its residence in the court of Kubera or Brahma and worshipping the deities of its residence, and its worship of Shiva and Parvati.
-The Pichachas are described as having fought on the side of Ghatotkacha against Karna.
+The pishachas are described as having fought on the side of Ghatotkacha against Karna.
 But they are also said to have served the Kauravas, acting as the horses of the chariot of Alambusha.

-Other legends describe them as the sons of either Krodha (figuratively "Anger") or as Dakṣa’s daughter Pischcha.
+Other legends describe them as the sons of either Krodha (figuratively "Anger") or as Dakṣa’s daughter Pishacha.
 They have been described as having bulging veins and protruding red eyes.
 They are believed to have their own languages, known as Paiśāci.